khilnani/chat2speech/README.md

-# chat2speech
+## chat2speech

-> Based on the below articles and reference code.
+A chat app that reads aloud chat messages so you do not need to constantly read the chat message log.

+Built using the Python Flask and Flask Socket IO libraries, Rabbit MQ and Google's Materialize CSS

+Included links to referenced articles and documentation below.
 Thanks!

-Usage
+## Usage

 - Run `docker-compose up`
 - Navigate to:
   - http://127.0.0.1:8888/ - Public room
   - http://127.0.0.1:8888/ANY_ROOM_NAME - A room with the name ANY_ROOM_NAM

+## Links

 Text 2 Speech